 SXSW has a strict weapons-free policy.

-SXSW is a private event and attending Participants are not permitted to carry weapons of any kind, including concealed or displayed firearms, onto the premises of any official SXSW event.
-SXSW reserves the right to require Participants who violate this policy to immediately leave the premises of any official SXSW event, and to deactivate and/or revoke the Credentials of such Participants.
+SXSW is a private event and attendees are not permitted to carry weapons of any kind, including, without limitation, concealed or displayed firearms, or anything that may be construed by SXSW as a weapon onto the premises of any official SXSW event.
+SXSW reserves the right to require anyone who violates this policy to immediately leave the premises of any official SXSW event, and to deactivate and/or revoke the Credentials of such Participants.
 Each Participant agrees that this policy is in force, and agrees to comply with this policy, regardless of whether signs prohibiting weapons are posted at the premises of any official SXSW event.

 Texas’s open carry law received a lot of media attention when it went into effect in January 2016, but SXSW observed little or no change from previous years.
 Our city, county, and state law enforcement agencies have been diligent about ensuring public safety while implementing the law, and SXSW will continue to work with these agencies to minimize its impact on our event.